William L. Manly: Early years

 Manly was born near St. Albans, Vermont, the son of Ebenezer Manly and Phoebe (Calkins) Manly.
-In 1829, at the age of nine, Manly left for Ohio with his family.
+In 1829, at the age of nine Manly left for Ohio with his family.
 Later, as a pioneer, he went to Michigan, prior to statehood.
-He then went fur trapping in Wisconsin, in Ohio, and in the Dakota Territory.
+He then went fur trapping in Wisconsin, in Ohio, and in what would be the Dakota Territory.

 California gold rush

-In 1849, at the age of twenty-nine, Manly joined the thousands of American Forty-niners traveling to California to participate in the Gold Rush.
-He began traveling overland from Wisconsin.
+In 1849, at the age of twenty-nine, Manly joined the California Gold Rush, traveling overland from Wisconsin.

 Floating the Green River

 Upon reaching the Green River, just west of South Pass Manly and a half dozen other men tried to float to California by use of an abandoned ferry they found down the Green to the Colorado River, then on to California.
-As had William Henry Ashley done almost twenty-five years previously, they put in the river in Wyoming, and floated through the canyon of the Gates of Lodore.
-But, unlike Ashley, who disembarked at the mouth of the Duchesne River after experiencing the treacherous canyon, Manly may have traveled further down, to present day Green River, Utah where the Old Spanish Trail crossed the river.
-Wherever they did disembark, they were met by Chief Walkara, who helped them to travel overland to the Wasatch Front.
-It was twenty years later, 1869, that John Wesley Powell's party was successful in floating further down the Green to the Colorado, then on to the California/Arizona border.
+They put in the river in Wyoming and floated downstream through the canyon of the Gates of Lodore and possibly behind to present day Green River, Utah On disembarking they were met by Chief Walkara, who helped them to travel overland to the Wasatch Front.

 Overland to California

-South of present-day Provo, Utah, Manly joined other Forty-niners traveling to southern California.
-In December, these pioneers became lost in the Great Basin Desert, and entered Death Valley having followed an inaccurate map for three weeks.
+South of present-day Provo, Utah, Manly joined others traveling to southern California.
+In December they became lost in the Great Basin Desert and subsequently entered Death Valley in the northern Mojave Desert, having followed an inaccurate map for three weeks.
 Their food supplies were almost exhausted, and the oxen pulling their wagons were dying of starvation.
-Manly and his associate John Haney Rogers trekked 250 miles on foot across the Mojave Desert to Rancho San Fernando near Los Angeles, California to scout an evacuation route for the families trapped in Death Valley.
-There, they procured food and horses from Mexican villagers and were able to save their party by leading them to Rancho San Francisco.
+Manly and his associate John Haney Rogers trekked 250 miles on foot across the Mojave to Rancho San Fernando near Los Angeles, California to scout an evacuation route for the families trapped in Death Valley.
+There they procured food and horses from Mexican villagers and were able to save their party by leading them to Rancho San Francisco.